stouffer/EvoGeoModules/manuscript/manuscript.md

 as the matching between the phylogenies of two sets of interacting organisms [@lege02].
 This notion builds on the century-old idea that extant species interact in a way similar to the way their ancestors did [@fahr13].
-More explicitly, communities that assembled through coevolution should (i) have similar phylogenetic trees and (ii) species at matching positions in either trees should interact.
-It is not clear, however, how this idea stands when confronted to dynamics occurring at smaller scales: indeed, many ecological and evolutionary processes that occur locally are expected to blur the phylogenetic signal [@pois15].
-One possible reason is the recently demonstrated fact that interactions display important turnover, at temporal and spatial scales relevant to ecological dynamics [@pois12c]: the same two species can interact in different ways under the effect of local environmental contingencies, spatial mis-match in species phenologies, variations in population abundances, and chance events [@pois14].
-As a consequence, it is important to assess whether deep evolutionary history matters at all at the scale where the structure of ecological networks is relevant to ecological properties.
+More explicitly, it is thought that communities that assembled through coevolution should (i) have similar phylogenetic trees and (ii) species at matching positions in either trees should interact.
+It is not clear, however, how this idea holds when confronted with dynamics occurring at smaller scales: indeed, many ecological and evolutionary processes that occur locally are expected to blur the phylogenetic signal [@pois15].
+One possible reason is that interactions can display substantial turnover, at ecologically relevant temporal and spatial scales [@pois12c]: the same two species can interact in different ways under the effect of local environmental contingencies, spatial mismatch in species phenologies, variations in population abundances, and chance events [@pois14].
+This suggests that the impact of deep evolutionary history on community structure can be lessened by the action of ecological mechanisms at the local scale.

 <!--
 TP: I don't think this ¶ is necessary in the final text, but let's keep it